Kitchen Plumbing Bexley — Verified Plumbers

 Kitchen sink blockages — prevention is cheaper than clearance

 The most common kitchen plumbing call in Bexley is a blocked sink.
-In most cases it is caused by fats, oils and grease poured down the drain over time.
+Fats, oils and grease are a leading cause.
 Thames Water confirms that fats and cooking oils congeal in pipes — hot soapy water does not dissolve them and moves the problem further down the pipe, not out of it.¹

-In Bexley’s hard water supply zone, fat combines with calcium carbonate scale to form especially stubborn blockages in kitchen waste pipes.
+Hard water can separately contribute to limescale build-up in plumbing systems, and fats, oils and grease are a common cause of kitchen blockages in their own right.
 A plumber clearing a kitchen blockage in Bexley should advise on fitting a sink strainer and, where fat accumulation is persistent, on the options for a grease trap insert in the waste.

 A blocked kitchen sink that drains slowly before blocking completely is giving warning.
 Call a plumber before it stops entirely — partial blockage clearance is faster and less disruptive than a fully blocked waste run.
 Chemical drain cleaners are not a solution for fat blockages — they do not remove the underlying build-up.